Satisfiability Thresholds for Regular Occupation Problems: Introduction

 \subsection{Main Results}

-The $d$-regular $1$-in-$k$ occupation problem has been completely solved in \cite{moore2016,cooper1996}, which also covers the $d$-regular $2$-in-$3$ occupation problem due to color symmetry.
-Our first result addresses the next non-trivial case, namely the location of the satisfiability threshold of the random $d$-regular $2$-in-$4$ occupation problem.
-For $k\in\mathbb Z_{>3}$ let
+The satisfiability threshold for the $d$-regular $1$-in-$k$ occupation problem has been established in \cite{moore2016,cooper1996}, which also covers the $d$-regular $2$-in-$3$ occupation problem due to color symmetry.
+Our main result pins down the location of the satisfiability threshold of the random $d$-regular $2$-in-$k$ occupation problem for $k\in\mathbb Z_{\ge 4}$.
+For this purpose let